pret/pokecrystal/docs/event_commands.md

 ## `$68`: <code>setlasttalked <i>object_id</i></code>
-Used in map scripts to set a character as the one last talked to.
+Used to set a character as the one last talked to.

 ## `$69`: <code>applymovement <i>object_id</i>, <i>data_pointer</i></code>
-Used in map scripts to assign either the player or a given object a movement script.
+Used to assign either the player or a given object a movement script.

 ## `$6A`: <code>applymovementlasttalked <i>data_pointer</i></code>
-Used in map scripts to assign a movement script to the last talked character.
+Used to assign a movement script to the last talked character.

 ## `$6B`: `faceplayer`
-Used in map scripts to make a given character face the player.
+Used to make a given character face the player.

 ## `$6C`: <code>faceobject <i>object1</i>, <i>object2</i></code>
-Used in map scripts to make a character face another given character.
+Used to make a character face another given character.

 ## `$6D`: <code>variablesprite <i>variable_sprite_id</i>, <i>sprite_id</i></code>
-Used in map scripts to change the appearance of a variable sprite.
+Used to change the appearance of a variable sprite.
 A writeup on variable sprites can be found [here](https://github.com/pret/pokecrystal/wiki/Add-a-new-overworld-sprite).

 ## `$6E`: <code>disappear <i>object_id</i></code>
-Used in map scripts to hide an object.
+Used to hide an object.

 ## `$6F`: <code>appear <i>object_id</i></code>
-Used in map scripts to make a hidden object visible.
+Used to make a hidden object visible.

 ## `$70`: <code>follow <i>object2</i>, <i>object1</i></code>